TronkIshere/FreelaX/paypal/docs/REFERENCE.md

 as-is to avoid touching import paths in `home_shell_screen.dart` and elsewhere for a rename with no functional benefit; a future rename to something like `paypal_payout/` would be purely cosmetic.

+**Third pass — how `marketplace/` and the job/domain layer came about.**
+When the project owner first asked for the real marketplace flow (job posting → hire → client funds via PayPal escrow → payout via USDC/off-ramp), a full Java module was drafted from first principles (entities for job and contract, a real PayPal Orders/Checkout API client, stub interfaces for crypto on-ramp/off-ramp) since no real docs for this flow existed yet — the same corrupted-docx problem as item 3 in §9.
+The project owner then paused part of that: keep the real PayPal checkout capability (genuinely useful on its own, and it's what `CheckoutRepository`/the `/api/v1/paypal/checkout/orders` endpoints in §8 are), but drop the contract/escrow/crypto-stub entities until real docs arrive for that part specifically — the job entity itself was kept and, in the fourth pass below, actually built out for real.
+On the Flutter side, job posting/listing started as a single ad-hoc `ChangeNotifier` (`LocalJobBoard`) living inside the `marketplace` feature folder with no interface behind it at all.
+The project owner then asked for it to follow the same `core/domain` + `core/data` + `core/services` shape as auth — specifically so a real backend could be dropped in later without touching `PostJobScreen`/`JobListScreen`.
+That produced `core/domain/job_repository.dart`,
+`core/models/marketplace_job.dart`, `core/data/mock_job_repository.dart`
+(replaces `LocalJobBoard`, same in-memory behavior) and `core/data/remote_job_repository.dart`, orchestrated by `core/services/job_service.dart` (`ChangeNotifier` singleton, mirrors `auth_service.dart` exactly down to the `setRepository()` swap point in `main.dart`).
+At the time, `RemoteJobRepository`'s contract was speculative (no backend existed yet to check it against), and `HireFreelancerScreen` still had no freelancer/payee field at all — both were carried forward as known gaps rather than fixed in that pass.

+**Fourth pass — the job backend got built for real, and both gaps above got at least partially closed.** `MarketplaceJobController`/`Service`/ `Repository` were written on the backend matching `RemoteJobRepository`'s contract exactly (both sides were written in the same pass specifically to match, rather than one being reverse-engineered from the other after the fact) — see §8.
+Separately, two real problems the project owner pointed out got fixed together: `HireFreelancerScreen` creating a real PayPal payment with no recorded recipient, and `MarketplaceJob` having no field remembering which checkout order paid for it.
+Both `payeeId` (on `CreateCheckoutOrderRequest`/`PaypalCheckoutOrder`) and `checkoutOrderId` (on `MarketplaceJob`, set via a new
+`POST /api/v1/marketplace/jobs/{jobId}/checkout-order` endpoint) were added to the backend and threaded through to `HireFreelancerScreen` in the same pass — see §8's checkout and marketplace-jobs subsections, and §9 item 1 for what's still missing (a freelancer picker; `payeeId` is still a raw text field).
+All four new `ErrorCode` entries this required (`CHECKOUT_ORDER_NOT_FOUND`, `INVALID_CHECKOUT_ORDER_STATUS`, `PAYPAL_ORDER_FAILED`, `JOB_NOT_FOUND`) were confirmed added to the real `ErrorCode.java` in this same pass — see §9 item 4 for the one dependency still outstanding (`PaypalPayoutTransactionRepository.findByPayeeId`).